LunarWatcher/upm/README.md

 ## Caveats

 * While upm does handle version management, it's not meant to be a replacement for virtualenvs in your favorite language.
 This means that if you need a per-project install, this is currently outside the scope of upm.
 Note, however, that upm does let you set and use a specific version of a given package for a terminal session.
+* At this time, upm uses its entirely own bin/lib/etc for managing active files.
+This isn't great either, but this is done due to the built-in safeguards preventing non-symlink overrides that may break the system.
+This shouldn't directly break much.

 ## Non-goals